Susan Maguire, LCSW

 You may be carrying responsibilities you never imagined, navigating transitions you didn’t choose, or noticing emotional patterns that no longer feel sustainable.

-Even people who have always coped well can find themselves feeling overwhelmed, depleted, or unsure of what they need.
+Midlife often is a time of many pressures, and even people who have always coped well can find themselves feeling overwhelmed, depleted, or unsure of what they need.

 My Approach